Probing the sensitivity of dark energy dynamics to equation of state parametrization flexibility: Models

 which reduces to the $w$CDM form in the limit $\alpha\to0$.
 For the MPL model, the dark energy density evolves as

 recovering the $w$CDM scaling as $\alpha\to0$ and yielding $\rho_{\rm DE}\propto(1+z)^{3+6w_0}$ at very high redshifts, consistent with the asymptotic limit $w\to2w_0$.

-Figure~\ref{fig:dyn} compares the evolution of $\rho(z)$ and $w(z)$ for the PL, MPL, and CPL parametrizations using identical values of $w_0$ and $w_{\rm a}$.
-While all models agree at very low redshifts, the PL and MPL parametrizations rapidly deviate from CPL at higher redshifts, exhibiting a significantly enhanced phantom behaviour.
+Figure~\ref{fig:dyn} compares the evolution of $\rho(z)$, normalised with the present critical density $\rho_{\rm c0}$, and $w(z)$ for the PL, MPL, and CPL parametrizations using identical values of $w_0$ and $w_{\rm a}$.
+This comparison is intended to illustrate the qualitative differences in redshift evolution among the parametrizations under matched low-redshift conditions.
+While all models agree at very low redshifts ($z\ll 1$), the PL and MPL parametrizations rapidly deviate from CPL at higher redshifts, exhibiting a significantly enhanced phantom behaviour.
 This illustrates the restrictive nature of retaining only the first-order Taylor expansion in CPL and highlights the increased dynamical freedom of the power-law based models.